mogera551/quel/README.md

 # What is Quel
-Quel is declarative, simple, easy, pure javascript framework.
+Quel is declarative, simple, easy, pure javascript frontend framework.

-## The motivation for development
+## Our goal
-"Antithesis to the increasingly complex JavaScript development."
+The development goal is to simplify the increasingly complex frontend development.

 ## The main features
 * Minimal rules and conventions, as intuitive as possible